2017 CWAG Annual Meeting Registration Now Open

 If you have not previously registered for the annual meeting go to "New Registration", enter your email and create a personal password to be used for future registrations.

-Hotel room cutoff: the last day to reserve your room within the CWAG room block is Friday, July 7, 2017.
 If the room block sells out prior to that time, reservations will be accepted on a space available basis.
-The reservation number for the Westin St. Francis is1.888.627.8546.
+The reservation number for the Westin St. Francis is 1.888.627.8546.
 Ask for the CWAG room block to receive our discounted rates.

-CWAG Attorney General Cynthia H. Coffman of Colorado
+CWAG Attorney General Marty Jackley of South Dakota

 CWAG Associate Attorney General Pam Bondi of Florida